 Marconi's experiment – creating, sending and detecting radio waves – is relatively simple, not beyond the abilities of high school students.
 In order to begin, read carefully the resources provided by this site and ensure that you understand the basic principals.
 Brows further the web and consult your local library, your teachers and other knowledgeable adults and experts.

-Marconi's transmitter (Fig 1) and receiver (Fig 2), presented below, are taken from the US, mentioned above, patent 763772 issued in 1904, and which was at the core of the litigation dispute of 1943.
+Marconi's transmitter (Fig 1) and receiver (Fig 2) are taken from the US, mentioned above, patent 763772 issued in 1904, and which was at the core of the litigation dispute of 1943.

 Before this patent, Marconi's radio equipment was limited by being essentially untuned, which greatly restricted the number of spark-gap radio transmitters which could operate simultaneously in a geographical area without causing mutually disruptive interference (like Heinrich Hertz spark gap transmitter).
 In this patent, Marconi addressed this defect with a much more sophisticated design, which featured two tuned-circuits at both the transmitting and receiving antennas.